dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 - penalty: Regularization type (l1, l2, elasticnet, none).
 - C: Inverse of regularization strength (smaller values => stronger regularization)

+  1. **Default Parameters and Regularization**

+Scikit-learn’s LogisticRegression uses L2 regularization by default with a penalty coefficient (lambda) set to 1.
+This can be problematic if the data is not normalized.
+Without proper preprocessing, penalizing parameters may not yield sensible results, as the regularization assumes that features are on a similar scale.
+Users often overlook the need to standardize or normalize their data before applying the model, which can lead to suboptimal performance and misinterpretation of results

 ### References

 1-[Natural Language Processing (NLP) with Python](https://pub.towardsai.net/natural-language-processing-nlp-with-python-tutorial-for-beginners-1f54e610a1a0)